-The intensification of disputes and contrasts between the two parties was also a result of the cloudy relationships between Israel Eldad and Menachem Begin.
-It began with their joint activity in the 1930s in Beitar movement in Poland, which created precisely a great ideological and personal closeness between them, but it continued in a rivalry in the 1940s, when Begin was appointed to the Irgun commander (December 1943), and Eldad has belonged to Lehi leadership.
-The rivalry even intensified after the state's establishment - the main controversy revolved around the question of whether 'Herut' and Begin are the sole successors of the Revisionist movement and its founder, Ze'ev Jabotinsky.
-Begin saw himself as the sole heir of Jabotinsky - the 'founding father', and built a convincing historical continuum from the Revisionist movement and Beitar, through the Irgun activity against the British rule and until the foundation of Herut movement.
-Sulam and Eldad refused to accept this exclusivity, requesting that the other side will recognize them as an important ideological body whose doctrine rests also on Jabotinsky theory.
-Another demand was the recognition of Lehi's significant contribution to the struggle against the British Mandate, and especially the "historical truth" as Eldad put it, that Yair's decision to launch an armed struggle against the British Empire, preceded Begin's declaration of "rebellion" against it.
+The intensification of disagreements between the two movements was also a result of the stormy relationship between Israel Eldad and Menachem Begin.
+It began with their work together in the 1930s in the Betar movement in Poland which created a profound ideological and personal closeness between them, but it soon turned into a bitter rivalry in the 1940s, when Begin was appointed to the command of Irgun (December 1943), and Eldad became a member of the Lehi leadership.
+The rivalry intensified further after the establishment of the State of Israel, the main controversy being whether Herut and Begin were the sole successors of the Revisionist movement and its founder, Ze'ev Jabotinsky.
+Begin saw himself as the sole heir of Jabotinsky – the “founding father,” and constructed a convincing historical legacy from the Revisionist movement and Betar, an early Revisionist youth movement, through to Irgun’s campaigns against the British, and the foundation of Herut.
+Sulam and Eldad refused to accept Herut’s claimed monopoly on Jabotinsky’s legacy, appealing to the other side to recognize them as also a legitimate heir to Jabotinsky.
+Another demand of Sulam was for Herut to recognize Lehi’s significant contribution to the struggle against the British Mandate, and especially the “historical truth,” as Eldad put it, that Yair’s decision to launch an armed struggle against the British Empire preceded Begin’s declaration of “rebellion” against it.

-Eldad claimed also that the Polish romance and 'nobility' that affected Begin in his youth, give the reason for his devotion to the rule of law and his great respect without any criticism towards the Israeli judicial system.
-These elements also largely dictated Begin's political conduct which was naive and purposeless according to Eldad's opinion.
+Eldad also claimed that Begin’s legal education in Poland as a young man left him with an unwavering dedication to the power of the rule of law and his lack of tolerance for any criticism of the Israeli judicial system.
+According to Eldad, these attitudes also largely dictated Begin’s political conduct, which Eldad considered naive and ineffectual.